 Your brand identity is much more than a logo and colors, and you must take a reasonable amount of time to develop it.

 It is also essential to know that brands develop and mature over time, so don't let this process slow you down.

-Get the fundamentals done and then work on the rest as you grow and redefine the brand.
+Get the fundamentals done, and work on the rest as you grow and redefine the brand.

-Developing my brand identity was the hardest and most time-consuming for me.
+Developing my brand identity was the most challenging and most time-consuming for me.
 Yes, the fact that I am a designer made things worse.

 I struggled to pick my colors and fonts, this is something I efficiently do for my clients, but for some reason, it wasn't the case with my brand.